Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 One of the most critical aspects of a successful R&D tax claim is understanding HMRC's definition of research and development.
 This definition may differ significantly from your company's internal view of R&D.

-According to HMRC, R&D aims to make an advance in science or technology.
+According to HMRC's guidelines, qualifying R&D aims to make an advance in science or technology through the resolution of scientific or technological uncertainty.

 This doesn’t necessarily mean ground-breaking discoveries or major innovations; it could also be something less obvious, such as;